 Collaboration is essential to being a teacher of any type.
 Teaching is not something you can close your door and do: it is a community effort.
 Today, the internet, social media, and blogs make it easier for art teachers to collaborate with one another.
 In many cases there is only one art teacher in many MNPS schools.
 Since I am the only art teacher at Lockeland, I have made the community my co-collaborators: tapping into the rich creative community of the parents in my school.
 The students are also great at collaborating, especially the 3rd and 4th grade students: giving me brilliant ideas that I would have never thought of, often better than the ideas of the adults.
 It's amazing what 300 young minds can think of when asked!

-Do you bring in artists from the community to work with your students?
+Do you bring in artists from the community to

-I thrive on bringing in artists from the community to work with my students!!
+in artists from the community to work with my students!!

 Below, find resident artists Kortney Wilson and Fleming McWilliams, making a music video to showcase the Peruvian whistles the students created from clay.
 Another resident artist, John Donovan, came into teach the children how to create the whistles.
 These projects were for our world-themed art show called Got Chile? featuring the works of student and resident artists from our school community.

+What are your top five favorite supplies to use with students, and why?
 1. Black Sharpie markers: they make beautiful lines.
 Children are brave and their first drawings are so fresh and beautiful and the black marker brings this out!!
 If they work with pencil first, they do not like to go over it later; and if they just use pencil, their drawings are later lost in the paint or coloring.
+2. UHU giant purple glue sticks because the white glue bottles are hard for children to use (the tops clog, the tops come off and puddles go everywhere, or you need to pour the glue into something and use sticks).
+The big UHU glue sticks are quick and less frustrating for everyone involved.

-3. Crayola student watercolors with 16 pans: I love the bright vivid colors and the ease and fearless mess you can make!
+fearless mess you can make!
 No worries about ruining someones clothes or waiting for layers of acrylic paint to dry.
-Quick and expressive and versatile!!
+Quick and expressive and

-4. Clay: because the children love clay more than anything and their creations are so precious like little Hummel's, things they can keep forever in a display cabinet.
-I love it when I go to my friends' houses (parents at my school), and they have the little clay things their kids have made with me sitting about in their homes.
-It seems more permanent to make something out of clay that is both precious and fragile.
+precious like little Hummel's, things they can keep forever in a display cabinet.
+I love it when I go to my friends' houses (parents at my school), and they have the little clay things their kids have made with me

 Above, a poster of a class collaboration with resident artists: Herb Williams, Carrie Fanning, and Michelle Fuqua.
-Each class in the school had a different country to inspire art work for the art show this year, this classes' country was Jamaica.
+Each class

-This year's art show poster with art work featuring Lockeland students, above.
+This year's art show poster with art

 My current personal project is called "Ms.Camilla's Neighborhood" and features people from our community: an acrylic painting with a companion coloring sheet.
 My students loved it when I turned our beloved school custodian, Mr. Patton (below), into one of my subjects and made art even more exciting and meaningful for them when they saw his happy reaction.